Queen's University Belfast: Statistics

 Biography

 William John Neeson is an actor from Northern Ireland.
-He has received several accolades, including nominations for an Academy Award, a British Academy Film Award, and two Tony Awards.
-In 2020, he was placed seventh on The Irish Times list of Ireland's 50 Greatest Film Actors.
+He has received several accolades, including nominations for an Academy Award, a BAFTA Award, three Golden Globe Awards, two Tony Awards and one Volpi Cup.
+With a film career spanning more than forty years, Neeson is regarded as one of Ireland's greatest film actors.
+Films in which he has appeared have grossed over $11.7 billion worldwide.
 Neeson was appointed Officer of the Order of the British Empire (OBE) in 2000.

 Stephen Rea